 Review all of the details around the Youth Collaboratory.
-Make sure you can make the trips and meetings outlined.
+Make sure you can make the trips and meetings.

-Type out answers to the questions below.
-You’ll submit your application through a Google Form, so it’s best to write out your answers in a document ahead of time so you can copy and paste into the form.
+Type out the answers to questions 1-3, below.
+You’ll submit your application through a form, so it’s best to write out your answers in a document ahead of time so you can copy and paste into the form.
 (Suggested word count: 250 words.)

-- Citizen University operates with seven core values: Responsibility, Equity, Spirit, Purpose, Ingenuity, Collaboration, and Trust.
-Select one that feels personally meaningful for you and tell us why it’s a value you share as well.
+- Citizen University operates with seven core values: Responsibility, Equity, Spirit, Purpose, ingenuity, Collaboration, and Trust.
+Select one that feels personally meaningful for you and tell us why it’s a value share as well.

-Submit your application using this form!
+Submit your application using this form by September 24th at 11:59 p.m.
+PT.
+(The priority deadline is September 1st, so get your app in ASAP!)
 Once your application has been submitted, you will not be able to make changes, so please proofread your materials thoroughly before submission.

 Frequently Asked Questions